Skip to main content

 Pain When Biting

-Discomfort or sharp pain when biting on a crowned tooth means the crown is out of alignment with your bite.
-Forces are concentrated on that tooth, creating trauma that accelerates damage.
+Discomfort or sharp pain when biting on a crowned tooth may mean the crown is out of alignment with your bite.
+Forces may be concentrated on that tooth, creating trauma that accelerates damage.

-Debris accumulating under or around a crown indicates improper contours or margin placement.
-This creates a space for bacteria to colonize and can lead to decay on the supporting tooth.
+Debris accumulating around a crown may indicate improper contours, incomplete contact to the adjacent teeth, or margin placement.
+This creates a space for bacteria to colonize and can lead to decay or gingivitis on or around the supporting tooth.

 Unnatural Appearance

-A crown that looks fake, too white, too opaque, or oversized was made without attention to shade, translucency, or natural tooth characteristics.
+A crown that looks fake, too white, too opaque, or oversized may have been made without attention to shade, translucency, or natural tooth architecture.
 Appearance matters, and better restorations are possible.

 Marginal Integrity Under Magnification

 We examine the crown margin using surgical magnification and probe carefully to detect even microscopic gaps between the crown and tooth.
 A gap as small as 50 microns allows bacterial infiltration and cement washout.
-Visual examination alone cannot detect these problems.
+Visual examination alone may not reveal these problems.
 We use radiographs to assess whether the margin is sitting on tooth or on cement, and whether decay is forming underneath.

 Occlusal Contacts with Articulating Paper